johpro/elske/README.md

 which it will use to learn the weights of the terms based on how frequent they usually are.
-For example, if you have a bunch of text files in the folder `/path/to/documents` and you want to extract keyphrases from one or several such documents, you can do this:
+For example, if you have a bunch of text files in the folder `/path/to/documents` and you want to extract keyphrases from one or several such documents, you could do the following:

 ```csharp
 var elske = KeyphraseExtractor.CreateFromFolder("/path/to/documents");